Lexington Federal Crimes Lawyer

 Each year, federal agencies arrest scores of Kentuckians for violating one or more of the following white collar crime statutes:

-- Tax Evasion – 26 U.S. Code § 7201
+- Tax evasion – 26 U.S. Code § 7201

-- Bank Fraud – 18 U.S. Code § 1344
+- Bank fraud – 18 U.S. Code § 1344

-- Wire Fraud – 18 U.S. Code § 1343
+- Wire fraud – 18 U.S. Code § 1343

-- Insurance Fraud – 18 U.S. Code § 1033
+- Insurance fraud – 18 U.S. Code § 1033

-- Health Care Fraud – 18 U.S. Code § 1347
+- Health care fraud – 18 U.S. Code § 1347

-Are you facing charges for bank fraud or sex trafficking in Lexington, KY?
-If so, please reach out to the skilled defense lawyers at Oakley & Oakley, LLC, as soon as you can.
-We may be able to use our detailed knowledge of federal law to help you get your charge dismissed or reduced.
+People often believe that white collar criminal offenses are not as serious as violent crimes.
+However, federal courts usually punish them severely.
+Are you facing charges for bank fraud or financial crimes in Lexington, Kentucky?
+If so, please reach out to me as soon as you can.
+I may be able to use my detailed knowledge of federal law to help you get your charge dismissed or reduced.

-What Are the Consequences of Federal Crime Convictions?
+What Are The Consequences Of Federal Crime Convictions?

 When federal courts convict Lexington residents of crimes like tax evasion or drug trafficking, they typically send them to prison.
-The amount of time a convict must spend behind bars depends on the severity of their crime.
+The amount of time a convict must spend behind bars depends on the severity of their crime:

-- Class A Felonies: Life imprisonment or the death penalty
+- Class A felonies: Life imprisonment or the death penalty

-- Class B Felonies: At least 25 years in federal prison
+- Class B felonies: At least 25 years in federal prison

-- Class E Felonies: Between one and five years in federal prison
+- Class E felonies: Between one and five years in federal prison

-- Class A Misdemeanors: Between six months and one year in federal prison
+- Class A misdemeanors: Between six months and one year in federal prison

-- Class B Misdemeanors: Between 30 days and six months in federal prison
+- Class B misdemeanors: Between 30 days and six months in federal prison

-- Class C Misdemeanors: Between five and 30 days in federal prison
+- Class C misdemeanors: Between five and 30 days in federal prison

 Of course, the negative consequences of federal crime convictions do not stop at prison time.
 Offenders also receive permanent criminal records.
 As a result, they may experience collateral consequences, such as:

-- Loss of Gun Ownership Rights: Convicted felons do not have the right to buy, carry, or use firearms.
+- Loss of gun ownership rights: Convicted felons do not have the right to buy, carry or use firearms.

-- Trouble Finding Housing: Landlords in Lexington typically prefer to avoid renting homes to convicted criminals.
+- Trouble finding housing: Landlords in Lexington typically prefer to avoid renting homes to convicted criminals.

-- Difficulties Landing a Job: Many Kentucky businesses have policies that prevent managers from hiring felons.
+- Difficulties landing a job: Many Kentucky businesses have policies that prevent managers from hiring felons.

-- Loss of Professional Licensing: People with criminal records often have trouble renewing their professional licenses.
+- Loss of professional licensing: People with criminal records often have trouble renewing their professional licenses.